openpaygo/metrics/API Specs.md

     <td>accessories</td>
     <td>
         <strong>Short Version:</strong> acc<br>
-        <strong>Type:</strong> array (of main objects)<br>
+        <strong>Type:</strong> array (of device request objects)<br>
-        <strong>Description:</strong> This allows you to next into one object Main Objects for the accessories connected to that device (e.g. a TV, a Fridge, etc.) that each have their own serial numbers and data format. <br>
+        <strong>Description:</strong> This allows you to next into one object Device Request Objects for the accessories connected to that device (e.g. a TV, a Fridge, etc.) that each have their own serial numbers and data format. <br>
     </td>
   </tr>
 </table>